pombreda/lepl/doc-src/manual/operators.rst

 There's a wide variety of ways to handle spaces in Lepl.
-A large part of the :ref:`Tutorial <tutorial>` is spent discussing this, and it's probably the first place to look for a basic understanding.
+A large part of the :ref:`Tutorial <tutorial>` is spent discussing this, and it's probably the best place to look for a basic understanding.

 The main conclusion of the :ref:`Tutorial <tutorial>` is that the :ref:`lexer` (ie using `Token() <api/redirect.html#lepl.lexer.matchers.Token>`_) is the